 Will Having a Fire Sprinkler Help Reduce Insurance Premiums?

 Fire sprinklers require continuous maintenance, but there’s good news: not only will they keep your building safe from fires, but in many cases they can help you get a sizable discount on your insurance premiums!
 “If you have an alarm or sprinkler system, your rates will most likely be less,” according to an article on Nationwide brand insurance’s website.
-Those premium discounts can come from two areas: installation and inspection.

 Insurance Benefits from Fire Sprinkler Inspection

 If you have a fire sprinkler in your building, it’s extremely important that you have it inspected and tested once a year.
 Since your fire sprinkler (hopefully) doesn’t go off very often, the only way you can be sure it works properly is by having an inspection from Guardian Fire Protection.
 Having a fire sprinkler system that doesn’t work is no better than not having a system at all—both in terms of your protection and your insurance benefits!

 You and your insurance carrier should be on the same page as far as how often you have your fire sprinkler inspected (remember, it should be done annually).
 This will help you maximize your benefits and all available discounts.